 This can be a powerful technique to hide the shares from non-trusted parties.
 I think it can provide great value.
 The main risk of its usage would be losing the ability to recover the share from its hidden form.

 Doesn’t this creates a single point of failure for my digital life?

 It does and that is why you need to take this very seriously.
-You need to handle the parts responsibly and make sure they are stored in an offline hard and resistant form (steel pieces, grave in jewels, grave in stone, etc).
+You need to handle the shares responsibly and make sure they are stored in an offline hard and resistant form (steel pieces, grave in jewels, grave in stone, etc).

-You could create multiple keys and store them separately a for different purposes, this would be a good idea to reduce the impact of losing or getting the parts compromised.
+You could create multiple keys and store them separately a for different purposes, this would be a good idea to reduce the impact of losing or getting the shares compromised.
 However, humans are not good at managing complexity and this can quickly become hard to manage.
 That could introduce greatest risks that the one we are trying to mitigate.
 Be very conscious of this issue.

 One big theme of this post is to recognize that we may want the secret to survive us in a way that trusted parties can use it if something happens to us or we become disabled.
 Creating too many other keys may prevent this from happening.

 How to reduce the usage of the key and generate additional keys

 We may rightly think that using the same key for multiple applications and knowing it will be a key that we can’t easily change is troublesome (ie: we’ll need to regenerate physical shares, distribute them, etc.).
 To solve this problem, I propose the use the key we are managing as a master key and then combine it with different passphrases and a key derivation algorithm (we will use scrypt) to generate different keys.

 - The key derivation algorithm is deterministic.
 This means that using the same key and passphrase, you will get the same derived key

 - If a derived key is compromised, you can keep the same master key, change the passphrase and get a new key that you can use without having to recreate and redistribute the master key shares